wynson09/frontend-test/SOLUTION.md

 - All dependencies are listed in package.json.
 - The code is modular and should be easy to extend or refactor.
 - I aimed to follow best practices for accessibility and user experience.
-- The test case for filtering by price was updated from 30 to 42, since there is no product with price 30 in the mock data.
 - I intended to display product images, but due to issues with the image src_url in the mock data, I added the subscription discount column instead.
 - When I tried to fork the repository, I got an error: "You do not have sufficient permissions to create repositories in this project/workspace."
 Instead, I cloned the repo and uploaded it to my personal GitHub repository.